Jenny Hunt

 Neil uses a mixture of CBT and trauma focused psychological therapies, including Eye Movement Desensitisation Reprocessing (EMDR) therapy, Trauma Focused Cognitive Therapy, Cognitive Behavioural Conjoint Therapy (for treating couples where one or both have PTSD) and the Muss Rewind Technique.
 He is also interested in the treating insomnia with CBTi.

-Neil's clinic: Thursday 1330-1630 (offering face to face & video conference calls) and online Thu at 1700.
+Neil's clinic: Thursday 1330-1630 (offering face to face or video conference calls) and online only Thursday from 1700.

 Josephine Delahay RMN, PgDip Couns (integrative), PgDip Thorn, BSc (Hons), PgDip CBT